notRaj2411/Blockchain-Project/README.md

 Returns the last block added to the blockchain.

 ### proof_of_work()
+Implementation of the proof of work consensus algorithm.
 Uses the previous proof to generate new hash values using sha256 until the computational requiremnet of having '0000' as the prefix of the hash is met.

 ### get_chain()